Skip to Content

 Conclusion

-Javan Rhinos are native to the Javan region of Indonesia, but they have also been spotted in Myanmar, Malaysia and Thailand.
-These species are considered endangered by IUCN Red list due to loss of habitat, poaching for their horns and medicinal purposes, hunting for food.
+Javan Rhinos are native to the Javan region of Indonesia but have also been spotted in Myanmar, Malaysia, and Thailand.
+These species are considered endangered by the IUCN Red list due to habitat loss, poaching for their horns and medicinal purposes, and hunting for food.

-They are currently at high risk of extinction with less than 50 Javan rhinos left in the wild today.
-This is an endangered species and is under threat of extinction its population is declining and it’s already rare so it belongs on critically endangered list.
+They are currently at high risk of extinction, with less than 50 Javan rhinos left in the wild today.
+This is an endangered species and is under threat of death.
+Its population is declining and is already rare, so it belongs on the critically endangered list.

-Javan Rhino is a type of rhino that’s native to Javan region of Indonesia and is endangered because it has been poached for its horn which is believed to be used as medicinal purposes.
-Not that only, but they have also been hunted as food source.
+Javan Rhino is a type of Rhino that’s native to the Javan region of Indonesia and is endangered because it has been poached for its horn which is believed to be used for medicinal purposes.
+Not only that but they have also been hunted as food sources.

 FAQ